How to cook halloumi perfectly

 Step 1 is an easy one; just get your slice on.
 I personally like to use fairly thick slices of halloumi – I find that if they’re too thin, they dry up and become a bit hard.
-Thick slices go nice and gooey in the middle.
+Thick slices (anything from about half a centimetre, up to about a centimetre thick) go nice and gooey in the middle.

-Step 2: Add the halloumi to a dry frying pan
+Step 2: Add the halloumi to a non-stick frying pan

-You don’t need to use any oil in your pan.
+If you’re using a non-stick pan, you don’t need to add any oil.
 Since the halloumi releases some liquid as it cooks anyway, it doesn’t tend to stick – but it’s worth using a good quality non-stick pan anyway, just in case.

-Turn the heat up to medium-high, and let it do its thing.
+Turn the heat up to medium, and let it do its thing.

 Step 3: Cook the first side of the halloumi